- Location: Idaho

-- Vehicle designed to transport 16 or more persons (including the driver).
+- Any vehicle meant to transport 16 passengers or more (including the driver).

 The GVWR is a weight rating assigned by the manufacturer for a truck, bus, or trailer, not to be confused with the vehicle's registered weight.
 Trucks typically bear the GVWR on a metal identification plate inside the driver's door.
 For trailers, you might have to look all over.
 Usually the front of the trailer on the driver's side is a good start.
 In Idaho, if a vehicle lacks such a rating, the GVWR will be measured by adding two values: the vehicle itself plus its heaviest load.

 When am I exempt from needing a CDL?

 Recreational vehicle exemption: for the non-business or recreational transport of personal possessions or family members.